JanFabianSchmid/HD_Ground/README.md

 # HD Ground Database
 This repository provides the HD Ground Database.
 A large database of high-resolution ground images from a downward-facing camera.
-It can be used, for example, to train and evaluate methods for ground texture based localization.
+It can be used, for example, to train and evaluate methods for ground texture based localization (global map-based localization without approximate pose being available, local map-based localization with an approximate pose being available, and relative localization).
 For many images, we provide their ground truth poses.

 ## License
 © 2022.
 This work is licensed under a CC BY-SA: 4.0 license.